VEuPathDB/StaticContent/content/common/invoice_help.md

 <img src="{{ "/assets/images/invoice/invoice3_unit.png" | absolute_url }}" alt="invoice">

 <h3>Part 2: Who should the invoice be addressed to?</h3>
 The name entered here is usually the name of the lab head or principal investigator.
-It could also be the name of the business manager, lab manager, or other representative who will handle invoicing and payments for your group.
+It could also be the name of the business manager, lab manager, or other representative who will handle invoicing and payments for your group.<br><br>

 <b>How we use this information</b>:
 <ul>